DrThomasAger/smile/README.md

 ### Name Tag Pattern

+You can see it work yourself using any chat interface.

-Here, we show a prompt written in ***(: Smile*** that has a name tag.
+This is a prompt written in ***(: Smile*** that has a name tag:

 ```(: Smile v1
 ***(: Smile***:
-defines my prompt language, you have response language, we co-create as gift by starting with bold italics name tag (
+defines my prompt language, you have response language, start with bold italics name tag (

     [: Response Language Definition [=